Dallas Medical Clinic Treating TSA Workers’ Injuries

 - Restore functioning.
 Restoring functioning often consists of rest, steroid injections, or, in a minority of cases, surgery.

 - Strengthen and restore range of motion.
-Physical therapy and physiotherapy often work wonders are our patients recover from their injuries and begin to strengthen their bodies once again.
+Physical therapy and physiotherapy often work wonders and our patients recover and begin to strengthen their bodies once again.

 - Prevent future injury and re-injury.
 Our staff understands that one of the most important aspects of recovery for injured workers is understanding what caused their health condition in the first place, and knowing what they can do when they return to work to prevent similar future issues.

-Don’t wait to learn more about your work-related injury, get pain relief, and get your body back into healthy, working shape.
-At Work Injury MD, we are committed to helping TSA employees and all federal workers bounce back from workplace injuries and back at their jobs.
+Don’t wait to learn more about your work-related injury, get pain relief, and get your body back into a healthy, working shape.
+Our Dallas doctors for injured federal workers are committed to helping TSA employees and all federal workers recover and return to their jobs.
 To learn more about our full-service clinic, to talk to a board-certified doctor about your case, or to schedule an exam, fill out our quick contact form in order to receive occasional updates about our clinic.